kwinter745321/PicoLVGL/Videos/video27/README.md

 	  - the second example utilizes the LVGL filesystem.

 # Contents
 This directory contains the files for video 27.
-Each program displays the Scales in their default black color on a white background.
-The various Scale Parts can be changed to a color-style if you uncomment a specific line.

 | Folders | File list | Explanation |
 |---------|-----------|-------------|